CentOS-PaaS-SIG/ci-pipeline/README.md

 Once the pipeline is triggered as part of the build process if unit tests exist they will be executed.

 The end result is package will be produced to then be used for further testing.
-Success or failure will result with a fedmsg back to the Fedora reviewer/maintainer.
+Success or failure will result with a fedmsg back to the Fedora package maintainer.

 CI Pipeline messages sent via fedmsg for this stage are captured by the topics org.centos.prod.ci.pipeline.package.[running,complete].

 #### Functional Tests on Packages

 Functional tests will be executed on the produced package from the previous stage of the pipeline if they exist.
 This will help identify issues isolated to the package themselves.
-Success or failure will result with a fedmsg back to the Fedora reviewer/maintainer.
+Success or failure will result with a fedmsg back to the Fedora package maintainer.

 CI Pipeline messages sent via fedmsg for this stage are captured by the topics org.centos.prod.ci.pipeline.package.test.functional.[queued,running,complete].